Updated February 2026

 AGE-RELATED CHANGES?

-SIGNS OF ALZHEIMER’S/DEMENTIA | TYPICAL AGE-RELATED CHANGES |
+| SIGNS OF ALZHEIMER’S/DEMENTIA | TYPICAL AGE-RELATED CHANGES |

-1) Poor judgment and decision-making | 1) Making a bad decision once in a while |
+| 1) Poor judgment and decision-making | 1) Making a bad decision once in a while |

-2) Inability to manage a budget | 2) Missing a monthly payment |
+| 2) Inability to manage a budget | 2) Missing a monthly payment |

-3) Losing track of the date or the season | 3) Losing things from time to time |
+| 3) Losing track of the date or the season | 3) Momentarily forgetting the day or date |

-4) Difficulty having a conversation | 4) Sometimes forgetting which word to use |
+| 4) Difficulty having a conversation | 4) Struggling to find words at times |

 HAVE YOU NOTICED ANY OF THESE WARNING SIGNS?